bleonheart/Lilia/documentation/docs/libraries/lia.factions.md

 **Purpose**

 Client-side check whether the local player is whitelisted for a faction.
 Default factions always return `true`.
-For the `FACTION_STAFF` faction, the `createStaffCharacter` privilege is required.
+For the `FACTION_STAFF` faction the `createStaffCharacter` privilege is required and the player is notified if the privilege is missing.
+Other factions check `lia.localData.whitelists`.

 **Parameters**